LuisPe/luispi/content/blog/technical-debt.en.md

 ## Rethink

-In technology it is very common to encounter this scenario and unfortunately we naturalize it and as I commented in a [previous publication](https://luispe.github.io/blog/posts/mistakes-and-learnings/) where I talk among other things about the importance of documenting and testing, it is something common that I always see as "technical debt", rethinking the example of painting the house I think it exposes
+In technology, it is very common to encounter this scenario, and unfortunately we naturalize it and as I commented in a [previous publication](https://luispe.github.io/blog/posts/mistakes-and-learnings/) where I talk among other things about the importance of documenting and testing, it is something common that I always see as "technical debt", rethinking the example of painting the house I think it exposes